Koyaanisqatsi: Music

 The film's score was composed by Philip Glass and was performed by the Philip Glass Ensemble, conducted by Michael Riesman.
 One piece written for the film, "Façades", was intended to be played over a montage of scenes from New York's Wall Street.
 It ultimately was not used in the film; Glass released it as part of his album Glassworks in 1982.

 The opening for "The Grid" begins with slow sustained notes on brass instruments.
 The music builds in speed and dynamics throughout the piece's 21 minutes.
 When the piece is at its fastest, it is characterized by a synthesizer playing the piece's bass line ostinato.

 Glass's music for the film is a highly recognizable example of the minimalist school of composition, which is characterized by heavily repeated figures, simple structures, and a tonal (although not in the traditional common practice sense of the word) harmonic language.
 Glass was one of the first composers to employ minimalism in film scoring, paving the way for many future composers of that style.
+The choral pieces were sung for the film by the Western Wind Vocal Ensemble, a NYC-based 6-singer choral group specializing in choral and vocal music from many different eras and places, co-founded by William Zukof and Elliot Z. Levine.

+The score is composed of nine movements, which are further divided into 13 discrete sections, including intros and codas.